Magnolia dealbata: Description

 Magnolia dealbata is a deciduous tree, growing to average heights of 25 m tall.
 Larger individuals can reach 40–50 m in height.
 The flowers are large and white up to 20 cm long.
 The leaves are broad, reaching 60 cm length.
 The most critical difference between M. dealbata and Magnolia macrophylla is that M. macrophylla has 50 to 80 carpels in its fruit, while M. dealbata has 80 to 105, with no overlap of the numbers.

 Distribution and habitat

-This species is endemic to cloud forests in the Sierra Madre de Oaxaca of northern Oaxaca in eastern Mexico, where it ranges from 600 and 1,900 m altitude.
+This species is endemic to cloud forests in the Sierra Madre de Oaxaca of northern Oaxaca in eastern Mexico, where it ranges from 600 and 1,900 m elevation.
 More than ten subpopulations have been observed, and the species' estimated extent of occurrence is 2,750 to 3,000 km^{2}.
 The largest population includes over a thousand trees.

 It grows in humid montane cloud forests, alongside Magnolia oaxacensis, Pinus chiapensis, Quercus laurina, Liquidambar styraciflua, and Clethra sp.

-Populations identified as M. dealbata in the Sierra Madre Oriental of Querétaro, Veracruz, Hidalgo, Nuevo Leon, Tamaulipas and San Luis Potosí correspond to more recently-described species including Magnolia nuevoleonensis, Magnolia rzedowskiana, and Magnolia vovidesii.
+The IUCN Red List considers populations identified as M. dealbata in the Sierra Madre Oriental of Querétaro, Veracruz, Hidalgo, Nuevo Leon, Tamaulipas and San Luis Potosí to belong to recently-described species including Magnolia nuevoleonensis, Magnolia rzedowskiana, and Magnolia vovidesii.
+Plants of the World Online considers these synonyms of M. dealbata.

 The species was once thought to be extinct until being rediscovered in 1977.